Arch Resources (NYSE:ARCH) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Arch Resources (NYSE:ARCH – Free Report) in a report published on Monday.
-The firm issued a hold rating on the energy company’s stock.
+Stock analysts at StockNews.com initiated coverage on shares of Arch Resources (NYSE:ARCH – Get Free Report) in a note issued to investors on Tuesday.
+The firm set a “hold” rating on the energy company’s stock.

-A number of other equities research analysts also recently issued reports on ARCH.
-Benchmark reaffirmed a buy rating and set a $180.00 price target on shares of Arch Resources in a research note on Friday, July 26th.
-B. Riley decreased their target price on shares of Arch Resources from $198.00 to $188.00 and set a buy rating on the stock in a research report on Friday, September 6th.
-Three research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Arch Resources presently has a consensus rating of Hold and an average target price of $175.75.
+Several other equities analysts have also recently commented on the stock.
+Benchmark reissued a “buy” rating and set a $180.00 target price on shares of Arch Resources in a research note on Friday, July 26th.
+B. Riley decreased their price target on Arch Resources from $198.00 to $188.00 and set a “buy” rating for the company in a research note on Friday, September 6th.
+Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat.com, Arch Resources currently has an average rating of “Hold” and a consensus price target of $175.75.

-Arch Resources (NYSE:ARCH – Get Free Report) last released its quarterly earnings results on Thursday, July 25th.
-The energy company reported $0.81 earnings per share for the quarter, missing the consensus estimate of $1.31 by ($0.50).
-The firm had revenue of $608.75 million for the quarter, compared to analysts’ expectations of $562.23 million.
-Arch Resources had a net margin of 9.24% and a return on equity of 17.91%.
-The business’s quarterly revenue was down 19.6% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $4.04 EPS.
-Analysts forecast that Arch Resources will post 10.73 earnings per share for the current fiscal year.
+Arch Resources (NYSE:ARCH – Get Free Report) last announced its quarterly earnings results on Thursday, July 25th.
+The energy company reported $0.81 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.31 by ($0.50).
+The business had revenue of $608.75 million for the quarter, compared to analyst estimates of $562.23 million.
+Arch Resources had a return on equity of 17.91% and a net margin of 9.24%.
+The company’s revenue was down 19.6% compared to the same quarter last year.
+During the same quarter last year, the firm posted $4.04 EPS.
+On average, equities research analysts forecast that Arch Resources will post 10.73 EPS for the current year.

 Institutional Investors Weigh In On Arch Resources

-Several institutional investors have recently made changes to their positions in ARCH.
-Nisa Investment Advisors LLC raised its position in Arch Resources by 5.1% in the 2nd quarter.
-Nisa Investment Advisors LLC now owns 1,856 shares of the energy company’s stock worth $283,000 after purchasing an additional 90 shares during the period.
-CWM LLC raised its holdings in shares of Arch Resources by 132.0% in the second quarter.
-CWM LLC now owns 174 shares of the energy company’s stock worth $26,000 after buying an additional 99 shares during the period.
-Lindbrook Capital LLC lifted its stake in shares of Arch Resources by 99.0% during the 1st quarter.
-Lindbrook Capital LLC now owns 201 shares of the energy company’s stock worth $32,000 after acquiring an additional 100 shares during the last quarter.
-AlphaMark Advisors LLC boosted its holdings in Arch Resources by 6.6% during the 2nd quarter.
-AlphaMark Advisors LLC now owns 1,956 shares of the energy company’s stock valued at $298,000 after acquiring an additional 121 shares during the period.
-Finally, Linden Thomas Advisory Services LLC boosted its holdings in Arch Resources by 1.4% during the 2nd quarter.
-Linden Thomas Advisory Services LLC now owns 9,475 shares of the energy company’s stock valued at $1,442,000 after acquiring an additional 127 shares during the period.
-Institutional investors own 88.14% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+CWM LLC grew its holdings in shares of Arch Resources by 132.0% in the 2nd quarter.
+CWM LLC now owns 174 shares of the energy company’s stock worth $26,000 after acquiring an additional 99 shares during the last quarter.
+Newbridge Financial Services Group Inc. increased its stake in Arch Resources by 1,900.0% in the 4th quarter.
+Newbridge Financial Services Group Inc. now owns 200 shares of the energy company’s stock worth $33,000 after purchasing an additional 190 shares in the last quarter.
+Lindbrook Capital LLC raised its holdings in Arch Resources by 99.0% during the 1st quarter.
+Lindbrook Capital LLC now owns 201 shares of the energy company’s stock worth $32,000 after buying an additional 100 shares during the period.
+Blue Trust Inc. lifted its stake in Arch Resources by 5,500.0% during the second quarter.
+Blue Trust Inc. now owns 336 shares of the energy company’s stock valued at $54,000 after buying an additional 330 shares in the last quarter.
+Finally, Scarborough Advisors LLC purchased a new stake in Arch Resources during the fourth quarter valued at about $56,000.
+Institutional investors and hedge funds own 88.14% of the company’s stock.

 Arch Resources Company Profile